HughCottingham/clinopore-nf/README.md

 If all steps of the pipeline are run, the final assembly files will be in the base of the output directory named `{isolate_id}_medaka_polypolish_polca.fasta`.
 If you don't run every step or are interested in the intermediates, the intermediate fasta files are in the directories `{output_dir}/flye`, `{output_dir}/medaka` and `{output_dir}/polypolish`.
 The assembly graph files produced by flye are also provided in the `{output_dir}/gfa` directory to allow for visualisation in a tool like Bandage.

 Contigs are sorted from largest to smallest, meaning the chromosome will typically be `contig_1`, the largest plasmid will be `contig_2` and so on.
 Fasta headers also include contig length in bases, depth and whether it is circular or not.

+## Errors

+I have had a little bit of trouble with nextflow version 22.10.2 interacting with conda, so if you have installed your environments, set them as an input parameter and are still getting a 'filtlong:command not found' error from nextflow, **try using nextflow v21.10.6**.
+To do this, remove your existing nextflow executable and download this file https://github.com/nextflow-io/nextflow/releases/download/v21.10.6/nextflow, run `chmod +x nextflow` and move it to your PATH.

 ## References